Can Acupuncture Help Strengthen Your Pelvic Floor?

 Urinary incontinence has everything to do with the pelvic floor, an important group of muscles that surround the bladder, uterus, and bowel.
 Dr. Anna Cabeca—gynecologist, obstetrician, and mbg women's health expert—describes them as "a beautiful diamond-shaped group of muscles that act as a sling to support our internal organs, keeping everything separate and working together."
 These muscles naturally weaken as we age, leading to leakage and prolapse, which can majorly interfere with our sex life, self-esteem, and overall quality of life.

-According to Dr. Cabeca, this study is a good illustration of how complex pelvic floor problems can be, saying that "In my private practice I recommended acupuncture for pelvic pain, infertility, and sexual health with good results in combination with healthy lifestyle and physical movement as well as nutritional detoxification."
+According to Dr. Cabeca, this study is a good illustration of how complex pelvic floor problems can be, saying that "In my private practice I recommended acupuncture for pelvic pain, trouble becoming pregnant, and sexual health with good results in combination with healthy lifestyle and physical movement as well as nutritional detoxification."
 In other words, this study does suggest acupuncture as a potential treatment for urinary incontinence due to a weak pelvic floor, but the best route is always to address the underlying problem in a holistic manner—or try to prevent the problem in the first place.
 How do we do this?
 First, you must master the art of the Kegel exercise.
 Then, focus on optimizing your overall health by addressing digestive problems, maintaining a healthy weight, and trying not to sit all day long.